sing1ee/a2a-directory/README.ja-JP.md

-# ✨ Agent2Agent プロトコル ✨
+# ✨ A2A Directory ✨

 ![Awesome A2A](/images/a2a-protocol.png)